This black beans recipe is simplified and easy to follow. Black beans are quite simply the most gorgeous food on the planet.

 How To Cook Black Beans

-When cooking black beans, they can be pre-soaked.
-Black beans do not require soaking.
-If you do not soak your beans, they can take up to an hour and a half to cook.
+When cooking black beans, they should be pre-soaked.
+Black beans do not require soaking, but if you do not soak your beans, they can take up to an hour and a half to cook.

 There are two ways to soak beans.
-You can either do a quick soak where you boil the beans for a few minutes, then there's the long soaking method.
+You can do a quick soak where you boil the beans for a few minutes, then turn it off and let it sit for an hour.
+Then of course there's the long soaking method.
 The long soaking method is always the best.
-We do not soak our beans.
-The recipe comes out fabulously either way.

-If you soak your black beans, the same deep purple or black water can be poured out or used with your recipe.
-We prefer using the black water.
-I find that it immensely adds to the flavor
+If you soak your black beans, the same deep purplish/black water should be poured out to remove the antinutrients.

 Check out our Chipotle style burrito bowl recipe made in our own home.
 This low glycemic burrito bowl recipe features black beans, and it makes this a unique home-made dish.